 After opening its doors in 1925, Gramercy Park Hotel became an instant New York favorite, thanks largely to its celebrity clientele.
 It was the location of Humphrey Bogart’s wedding, played backdrop to Babe Ruth’s drinking habits and was even home to JFK for a brief time.
 The hotel’s star-studded history just oozes romance—and the key to the city’s most exclusive park certainly doesn’t hurt either.

-Ian Schrager’s New York EDITION is a treat for each of the senses, particularly given its intoxicating spatial scent and design envy-invoking aesthetic; heavy in oak, marble and other rich accents essential to romantic staycationing or vacationing.
+Ian Schrager’s New York EDITION is a treat for each of the senses, particularly given its intoxicating spatial scent courtesy of Le Labo, and design envy-invoking aesthetic; heavy in oak, marble and other rich accents essential to romantic staycationing or vacationing.
 Revel in the rainforest shower and follow it up with drinks or dinner at The Clocktower from Jason Atherton on the second floor.

 This ultra-secluded oasis boasts one of the best spas in the city and is backed by Robert De Niro, so you know it’s gotta be good.
 Each of the 88 guest rooms are unique and equally well-appointed, much like a skillfully curated box of chocolates.
 Needless to say, this one’s perfect for lovebirds seeking both privacy and an element of surprise.

 Built in 1881, this landmark Queen Anne building had quite the cultural history before being reinvented as a hotel.
 The first production of Shakespeare’s Hamlet in New York was mounted here and Edgar Allan Poe published The Broadway Journal on-site.
 Begin your stay with a visit to the breathtaking nine-story Victorian atrium capped with a skylight.
 Does it get more romantic than strolling through these storied halls with someone you love?